This new tow rope is designed to take the hassle out of hill climbs so that you can tackle bigger adventures with your little rider.

 - Product weight: 0.25kg

-For more information on the Shotgun Tow Rope, head to the Kids Ride Shotgun website or get in touch with Jet Black Products to find your nearest dealer in Australia.
+For more information on the Shotgun Tow Rope, head to the Kids Ride Shotgun website or get in touch with Lusty Industries to find your nearest dealer in Australia.

 Mo’ Flow Please!